ConSol/sakuli/docs/additional-settings.md

 2. as a **testsuite property** in `test-suites-folder/test-suite/testsuite.properties` -> valid for **all test cases** within a test suite
 3. as a **Java VM option** `-Dsakuli.property.key=value`, appended to the Sakuli starter `sakuli.sh / sakuli.bat`
-   -> valid for a Sakuli starter
+   -> valid for a Sakuli starter execution

 We do not recommend to change any values in `__SAKULI_HOME__/config/sakuli-default.properties` as a new version of Sakuli will have its own default property file; your changes will not be preserved.